 2023

-The Politics of Labor Regulation (in Portuguese) (own design)
+The Politics of Labor Regulation (in Portuguese) (M.A. and Ph.D.)

 This course uses labor regulation as a lens to explore the explanatory logics of theories of economic regulation (in a broad sense, beyond regulatory law).
 As in other areas of economic activity, policies related to the world of work mobilize organized interests operating over longer horizons than electoral ones.
 Thus, we can rarely explain why a given rule takes one form and not another without reference to the interactions between these groups.
 The different aspects of labor regulation, from pension reforms to the structure of collective bargaining, provide a valuable entry point for observing such interactions insofar as they consistently involve variations of the same types of interest – State, business and labor.